FriendlyRiot/docs/README.md

-## Our hole and what we do in it!
+## Our space and what we do in it!

-We live in a C4 class wormhole with a C4 static and a C5 static.
-This hole serves our needs as a lowclass corporation supporting a variety of activities both PvE and PvP.
-Expectations are for PvP first, then PvE and silly little tasks, which are well supported.
+We live in the Solitude fightclub, within blops range of all of Syndicate and western Placid, and a short jaunt from Gal/Cal facwar.
+We have access to many opportunities for roaming, fleet activities and solo play.

-PvP is encouraged and supported, and in-chain response for friendlies tackled or asking for help is expected.
-There are no mandatory PvP ops but group support is a must.
-To put it simply, no krabbing quietly to yourself while your friend is tackled, but you aren't expected to make PvP if you aren't looking for it.
+PvP is encouraged and supported, and response for friendlies tackled or asking for help is expected.
+To put it simply, no krabbing quietly to yourself while your friend is tackled.

-## Things you must own

-* Covert Ops Cloak capable scanning ship.
-Make sure you have at least one in the hole at all times!